Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Users:

-Directory synced: Yes/No - Yes it came from on prem AD
+- Directory synced: Yes/No - Yes it came from on prem AD via AAD Connect

 Example: Different Azure AD tenant/gmail.msa > can add as guest users in AAD.
 Objects then can be given permissions for connected applications and services.